rosetta-rs/argparse-rosetta-rs/docs/tradeoffs.md

   trade offs.
 If you want to just choose one with little research that will cover the most use cases, that will most likely be `clap`.

+Meta:
+- This was written as of clap 3.2.21 and bpaf 0.5.7 though the focus was more on design goals (though bpaf might be expanding their design goals)
+- This was written by the maintainer of clap with [input from the maintainer of bpaf](https://github.com/rosetta-rs/argparse-rosetta-rs/pull/50)

 ## Static vs Dynamic Typing

 `bpaf`'s combinator API uses generics and macros to build a statically-typed